RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 ## Description of the AUT-NUM Object

 Below is the object template for the **aut-num** object.
 It lists all possible attributes that are allowed in this object type.
-Required attributes are shown as ‘optional*'.
+Required attributes are shown as ‘mandatory'.

     Attribute Name   Presence   Repeat     Indexed
     aut-num:         mandatory  single     primary/lookup
     as-name:         mandatory  single
-    descr:           mandatory  multiple
+    descr:           optional   multiple
     member-of:       optional   multiple   inverse
     import-via:      optional   multiple
     import:          optional   multiple